KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 ### [MMM-MysqlQuery by ralberth](https://github.com/ralberth/MMM-MysqlQuery)

-1. Typo: Found `Magic Mirror` in file `MMM-MysqlQuery.js`: Replace it with `MagicMirror²`.
-2. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-3. Recommendation: Found `jshint` in file `node_helper.js`: Suggest migrating from JSHint to ESLint.
-4. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
-5. Deprecated: Found `"electron-rebuild"` in file `package.json`: Use `@electron/rebuild` instead.
-6. Deprecated: Found `"grunt"` in file `package.json`: Grunt is effectively unmaintained.
-Move on to something modern.
-7. Recommendation: The README seems not to have an update section (like `## Update`).
-Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-8. Recommendation: The README seems to have a modules array (Found `modules: [`).
-This is usually not necessary.
-Please remove it if it is not needed ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-9. Recommendation: The module imports `+ sender);
-            this.triggerHelper();
-            this.startTimer();
-            break;
-        }
-    },

-    triggerHelper: function() {
-        this.debuglog(` (used in `MMM-MysqlQuery.js`) but does not list it in package.json.
-Add this dependency to package.json so they can be installed automatically.
-Declare every non built-in dependency you import so it can be installed automatically.
-10. Recommendation: There is no CHANGELOG file.
+1. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-11. Recommendation: There is no CODE_OF_CONDUCT file.
+2. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-12. Recommendation: There is no dependabot configuration file.
+3. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-13. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-MyWastePickup by Jeff Clarke](https://github.com/jclarke0000/MMM-MyWastePickup)